-All powers relating to discipline and disciplinary action in relation to the students of the University are vested in the Vice Chancellor.
+All powers relating to discipline and disciplinary action related to the students of the University are vested in the Vice Chancellor.
 He may delegate all or any of his powers as he deems proper to any of the officers of the University specified by him.

-Ban on ragging on the campus: Ragging, use of drugs, drug trafficking and eve teasing, which are criminal offences, are strictly forbidden in the University and persons found indulging in such activities will be subjected to strict disciplinary and other action in keeping with the law of the land.
+Ban on ragging on the campus: Ragging, use of alcohol, drugs, drug trafficking and eve teasing, which are criminal offences, are strictly forbidden in the University and persons found indulging in such activities will be subjected to strict disciplinary action in keeping with the law of the land.
 Indulging in any criminal activity within or outside the University and any physical violence against fellow students and fellow residents will not be tolerated and will attract stern disciplinary action including rustication.
 As per the orders of the "Hon'ble Supreme Court of India" if any incident of ragging comes to the notice of the authority of the University, the concerned student should be given liberty to explain and if his explanation is not found satisfactory, the authority would expel him/her from the University.

-Committee on violence against women and sexual harassment: As suggested by the UGC, a Committee has been constituted with Dean, Students' Welfare, Chief Warden, Women Faculty members, Women students, Students' Union and Teachers' Association as members, to combat the menace of violence and sexual harassment against women on the campus.
+Committee on violence against women and sexual harassment: As suggested by the UGC, a GS-CASH (Gender sensitivity - committee against sexual harassment) has been constituted with the Chairperson, Dean, Students' Welfare, Chief Warden, Women Faculty members, Women students, Students' Union and Teachers' Association as members, and other outside members to combat sexual harassment against women on the campus.

-Proctorial Board : The Proctorial Board shall examine all disciplinary and related issues pertaining to the students.
-All students misconduct /indiscipline related cases shall be brought to the notice of the Chief Proctor.
-Based on the gravity of the case, the Proctorial Board shall make appropriate recommendations to the Vice-Chancellor.
+Proctorial Board: The Proctorial Board shall examine all disciplinary and related issues pertaining to the students.
+All students' misconduct/indiscipline related cases shall be brought to the notice of the Chief Proctor.
+Based on the gravity of the case, the Proctorial Board shall make appropriate recommendations to the Vice- Chancellor after thorough enquiry on the incident/s.